io-gui/io/docs/elements/number.md

 <io-number value="1337"></io-number>

 Input element for `Number` data type.
-It can be configured to clamp its `value` to `min`/`max` and round it to the nearest `step` increment.
+It can be configured to clamp the `value` to `min`/`max` and round it to the nearest `step` increment.
 Value can be displayed using `conversion` factor.
 For example, conversion factor of `180/π` would display radians as degrees.

 When focused, arrow keys will change focus to the nearest focusable element in the chosen direction.